Online Colleges in Arizona

 The online learning format appeals to a wide variety of learners, including adults returning to college, individuals with medical conditions, those with children, people who need to maintain full-time jobs, and more.
 This format may also appeal to students who want a degree from an Arizona institution but live outside the state.

 Arizona is a member of the Western Interstate Commission for Higher Education (WICHE), which is a collaboration of 16 states focused on innovation and resource sharing.
-WICHE enables students to enroll in degree programs at any of the participating states for no more than 150% of the in-state tuition rate.
+WICHE enables students to enroll in degree programs at any of the participating states and territories for no more than 150% of the in-state tuition rate.

 Scholarships and Financial Aid in Arizona